 In mid-July, Humble Bundle will move forward with its previous decision to cap charitable donations.
-Back in April, the company announced a plan to introduce a new storefront that was set to do and limit how much of their purchase customers could direct to charity.
+Back in April, the company announced a plan to introduce a new storefront that was set to do away with its signature sliders and limit how much of their purchase customers could direct to charity.
 Following vocal backlash from its community, Humble Bundle said it would take time to re-evaluate that plan.

 Humble Bundle says its latest decision reflects shifts in the “PC storefront landscape,” adding “the change to sliders lets us continue to invest in more exciting content so we can keep growing the Humble community which will ultimately drive more donations for charitable causes.”
-Media conglomerate IGN for an undisclosed amount.
+Media conglomerate IGN acquired Humble Bundle in 2017 for an undisclosed amount.
 In 2019, co-founders Jeff Rosen and John Graham left the company.

 As with its initial announcement, the reaction to today’s news hasn’t been positive.
 “Yeah, the multi-billion dollar company needs the money more than my local animal shelter,” said one Twitter user, referencing the estimated $1.9 billion net worth of IGN and Humble Bundle parent company Ziff Davis.